 Candidates must apply online through jobs.du.edu to be considered.
 Only applications submitted online will be accepted.

-The compensation for this position will be between $3060 and $5100, depending on the number of credits for the class taught and the level of experience.
+The compensation for this position will be between $3,146 and $5,244, depending on the number of credits for the class taught.

 The University of Denver has provided a compensation range that represents its good faith estimate of what the University may pay for the position at the time of posting.
 The University may ultimately pay more or less than the posted compensation range.
 The salary offered to the selected candidate will be determined based on factors such as the qualifications of the selected candidate, departmental budget availability, internal salary equity considerations, and available market information, but not based on a candidate’s sex or any other protected status.